mowoe/blog/content/bare-metal-k8s-cluster.md

 kubectl apply -f peer.yaml
 ```
 #### The advertisement
 Metallb wont anounce any prefixes until you have defined a `BGPAdvertisement` resource.
-We dont need to actually configure anything in it, so you can leave it as it is.
+We dont need to actually configure anything in it, so you can leave it as is.

+`advertisement.yaml`
 ```yaml
 apiVersion: metallb.io/v1beta1
 kind: BGPAdvertisement